Careers

 ARLIS/UK & Ireland – Global Majority Art Librarianship Scholarship

 ARLIS UK & Ireland (The Art Libraries Society) are pleased to offer this ‘fees only’ scholarship for an individual undertaking a UK accredited Library, Information, or Archive Studies postgraduate qualification as a small first step towards addressing the ongoing underrepresentation of Black library workers and library workers of colour within art librarianship.
-The scholarship will be awarded annually (subject to financial stability), with details and the application form made available from the ARLIS UK & Ireland website.
+The scholarship will be awarded annually (subject to financial stability), with details and the application form made available from the ARLIS UK & Ireland website, usually advertised in late Spring each year.

 We acknowledge that art librarianship in the UK and Ireland continues to be overwhelmingly white.
 The 2015 UK information sector workforce survey found the profession to be 96.7% white.
 This reinforces the urgency and importance of steps to increase global majority access to qualifications which often remain a prerequisite for entry to the profession and development to senior roles.
 While we do not uncritically support the need for a qualification to perform valuable work in libraries, we do believe that university fees are a significant barrier to entry for many.
 The scholarship is a key recommendation of the ARLIS Equity Steering Group, whose work we are grateful for.